Jayasagar/jay-machine-learning-notes/Basics:Terminology (Machine Learning).md

 A classification problem is when the output variable is a category, such as red or blue or disease and no disease.
 * Is used to predict which class a data point is part of (discrete value).
 * Classification predicts the 'belonging' to the class.
-Examples:
+**Examples**:
-	## Name a unknown fruit
+		* Name a unknown fruit
-	## Predict the weather : { Class->Sunny  DataSet->(Degrees:23, Wind: 70, Cloudy, etc…) }
+		* Predict the weather : { Class->Sunny  DataSet->(Degrees:23, Wind: 70, Cloudy, etc…) }
-	## Similarly the prediction of house price can be in words, viz., 'very costly', 'costly', 'affordable', 'cheap', and 'very cheap' : this relates to classification.
+		* Similarly the prediction of house price can be in words, viz., 'very costly', 'costly', 'affordable', 'cheap', and 'very cheap' : this relates to classification.

 ### Regression
 * A regression problem is when the output variable is a real value, such as dollars or weight.
 * Is used to predict continuous values.
-* where regression predicts a value from a continuous set, Examples
+* where regression predicts a value from a continuous set, **Examples**
-	## How much my house should sold at price????
+	* How much my house should sold at price????
-	## price of a house depending on the 'size' (sq. feet or whatever unit) and say 'location' of the house, can be some 'numerical value' (which can be continuous) : this relates to regression.
+	* price of a house depending on the 'size' (sq. feet or whatever unit) and say 'location' of the house, can be some 'numerical value' (which can be continuous) : this relates to regression.

 Start with Linear,
 ### Linear Algorithms